Mai Yamane

-Mai Yamane (山根 麻以, Yamane Mai) is a Japanese singer, known for her work on the Cowboy Bebop soundtrack with Yoko Kanno and for her 1980 classic Tasogare.
+Mai Yamane (山根 麻以, Yamane Mai) is a Japanese singer, known for her work on the soundtracks of Cowboy Bebop and other anime with Yoko Kanno and for her 1980s and 90s music, including Tasogare.

 Early life and solo career

 Her career started in 1979 when she participated and won the prize in Yamaha Music Foundation's Cocky Pop, a contest for young singers in Japan.
 Leading from that she debuted in 1979 with the single Gozen Reiji (午前０時), written and composed by Yoko Shibata.
 A year later she released her first album, Tasogare (1980).
 She followed with albums like The Day Before Yesterday (1984), Flying Elephants (1985), Embassy (1986), Woman Tone (1988) and 1958 (1989).
 She also collaborated with many artists, e.g. in 1993 she worked on project Yamane Mai Kubota Haruo Unit with Haruo Kubota.
 The same year she began working with Yoko Kanno on anime soundtracks.
 In 1997 she moved from Tokyo to near Mount Fuji and became an independent musician.